ilokhat/wms_grid_gen/README.md

  - url for the server
  - your selection of layers

-Then launch the script with the correct parameters (as seen below)
+Then launch the script with the correct parameters (as seen below).

-Optionaly you could specify a wmts server and some levels of zoom if you want wmts tiles.
+Coordinates are specified in Lambert93.

 Please note that it's very crude, with no error checks..

+_(Optionaly you could specify a wmts server and some levels of zoom if you want wmts tiles.)_

 ## Requirements
 * Python 3